paszu/3DSRepo/Homebrew-Launcher-(Browser).md

 9. Your console should load the homebrew menu
 10. Open the menuhax_manager application
 11. Press (A) to install, it may show some errors but that's fine as long as it shows "Install finished successfully" towards the end
+    + If you are prompted to "override the detected system version," press (B) to decline
 12. Go back to the main menuhax_manager menu, then select "Configure menuhax"
 13. Press (A) to continue, then select "Type1"
 14. Hold (Down) on the D-Pad, then tap the touch screen; this is the recommended button to use for launching menuhax in this guide because it does not interfere with any other functions of tools we will be using